durandaltheta/hermesconcurrencyengine/README.md

 ## Starting the Framework
 To initialize the framework user code is responsible for calling `hce::initialize()` and holding onto the resulting `std::unique_ptr`.
 The returned pointer should stay in scope until all other `hce` operations have completed and joined:
 ```
-hce::schedule(co, ...): Schedule one or more coroutines
-hce::join(co): Schedule and join with a coroutine, returning the coroutine return value
+hce::schedule(co): Schedule a coroutine and return an awaitable which can be awaited to return the coroutine return value
 hce::scope(co, ...): Schedule and join with one or more coroutines, ignoring return values
 hce::sleep(hce::duration): Block a coroutine for a period of time
 hce::block(Callable, args...): Call a function which may block the calling thread and join the coroutine with the result